Machine-to-machine authentication

 User tokens are tied to the user and will always contain the user context and the roles/permissions of the user on the active tenant.

-The user token will be deleted once the user is deleted from the system.
+User token will be deleted once the user is deleted from the system.

 Creating personal tokens